Brandon Aiyuk

 Brandon Aiyuk (EYE-yook; born March 17, 1998) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Sierra College Wolverines and Arizona State Sun Devils and was selected by the 49ers in the first round of the 2020 NFL draft.

 Early life

-Aiyuk was born in Rocklin, California and grew up in Reno, Nevada.
-He is of Cameroonian descent.
-He attended Robert McQueen High School.
-He played wide receiver, defensive back and returned kicks for the McQueen high school football team and was named first-team All-Northern Nevada and honorable mention All-State as a senior.
+Aiyuk was born in Rocklin, California, and is of Cameroonian descent.
+Growing up in Reno, Nevada, Aiyuk attended Robert McQueen High School.
+There, he played wide receiver and defensive back and also returned kicks for the Lancers and was named first-team All-Northern Nevada and honorable mention All-State as a senior.